svroonland/zio-kinesis/README.md

 The library consists of 3 major components:

 * `Client` and `AdminClient`: ZIO wrappers around the low level AWS Kinesis SDK methods.
-Methods offer a ZIO-native interface with ZStream where applicable.
+Methods offer a ZIO-native interface with ZStream where applicable, taking care of paginated request and AWS rate limits.
 * `DynamicConsumer`: a ZStream-based interface to the Kinesis Client Library; an auto-rebalancing and checkpointing consumer.
 * `Producer`: used to produce efficiently and reliably to Kinesis while respecting Kinesis limits.
 Features batching and failure handling.